Effective training of deep convolutional neural networks for hyperspectral image classification through artificial labeling: Materials Methods

 The Pavia University dataset was collected by the ROSIS sensor over the urban area of the University of Pavia in Italy.
 This image consist of $610\times 340$ pixels.
 It has $115$ spectral bands in the frequency range from 0.43 to 0.86 $\times10^{-6}$ m.
 The noisiest 12 bands were removed, and remained 103 were utilized in the experiments.
 Ground truth includes $9$ classes, corresponding mostly to different building materials.

-The Pigments dataset~\cite{grabowski2018automatic} was collected by the SPECIM hyperspectral system in the Laboratory of Analysis and Nondestructive Investigation of Heritage Objects (LANBOZ) in National Museum in Kraków.
-This image consist of $455\times 310$ pixels.
-Each pixel has 256 spectral bands in the frequency range from 1000 to 2500 nm.
-Ground truth consists of manual annotations of different green pigments used in the mixture of paints for various painting regions.
-The image of oil paints on paper was used, selected from four available, as it was considered one of the more challenging of the set.

-To assure the stability of considered models during training and testing phases, all three datasets were subjected to a feature transformation.
-For a given dataset, mean $m_{b}$ and standard deviation $\sigma_{b}$ of each hyperspectral band $b$ were calculated.
-In the case of all three datasets, and for each given pixel $x$ and band $b$, the corresponding mean $m_{b}$ was subtracted, $x(b) \coloneqq x(b) - m_{b}$.
-In the case of Pigments dataset, all pixels were additionally divided by the corresponding standard deviation value $\sigma_{b}$, $x(b) \coloneqq \frac{x(b)}{\sigma_{b}}$.
+The two datasets were subjected to a feature transformation.
+For a given dataset, the mean $m_{b}$ of each hyperspectral band $b$ were calculated.
+In the case of each dataset, and for each given pixel $x$ and band $b$, the corresponding mean $m_{b}$ was subtracted, $x(b) := x(b) - m_{b}$.